bayinfosys/bayinfosys.github.io/_posts/2026-01-01-10-agent-memory.md

 ---
 date: 2026-05-27
+last_modified_at: 2026-07-26
 layout: article
 title: "Memory in Agentic AI"
-description: "The types of memory available to an AI agent, how they work, when each is appropriate, and what breaks when the wrong type is used or the memory layer is absent."
+description: "The types of memory available to an AI agent, how they work, when each is appropriate, and what breaks when the wrong type is used or the memory layer is absent.
+Includes a survey of named
+systems: A-MEM, Karpathy's LLM Wiki, Letta, Zep, Mem0, and Cognee."
-keywords: ["agentic ai", "agent memory", "llm agents", "context window", "vector memory", "agentic memory", "ai agent memory architecture", "agent memory systems", "llm agent memory", "role of memory in agentic ai"]
+keywords: ["agentic ai", "agent memory", "llm agents", "context window", "vector memory", "agentic memory", "ai agent memory architecture", "agent memory systems", "llm agent memory", "role of memory in agentic ai", "a-mem agentic memory for llm agents", "karpathy llm wiki", "agentic ai memory management"]
 topic: "AI Systems"
 seo_title: "Memory in Agentic AI: Types, Storage, and Failure Modes"
 related: